stkent/stkent.github.io/_posts/2015-06-07-an-intro-to-pathinterpolatorcompat.md

 # What Next?

-Go forth and explore `Path`-based interpolators!
+Go forth and explore `Path`-based interpolators.
 Hopefully this introduction has given you some inspiration.
 There are definitely many areas to investigate still, including:

 * how interpolated values are actually calculated when using a `Path`-based interpolator;